Taste of the Triangle: A Texas-Sized Food to Do

 Content Produced in Partnership with Beaumont CVB

 On the Lonestar – Louisiana border, Beaumont’s location makes it the best of both worlds — Texas-sized fun with the revelry of Southern traditions like Mardi Gras.
 And one of the best ways to celebrate Fat Tuesday?
-The Taste of the Triangle.
+The Taste of the Triangle, which includes bites from all over the Golden Triangle.

 A long-running food festival that’s had many iterations from open bar to Black Tie, the 30-plus year event is a highly anticipated town to-do.
 Put on by the Sabine Area Restaurant Association (SARA) as a way to showcase the Golden Triangle’s unique culinary scene, participating restaurants prepare 2-3 dishes that highlight the area’s Cajun-Creole-Southern roots in booths adorned with masks, beads, and balloons to get in the festive spirit.